ASN1VE 1.6.x Help

 • Tag View: This view will display a message in a generic form showing tags, lengths, and data.
 This is the default view when a message file is first opened.
 It is also the only view shown if no ASN.1 schema is assigned to describe the message.

 • Element View: This view will display the structure of a message using type and element names from an assigned ASN.1 schema definition.
 The schema is assigned using the 'Assign ASN.1' or 'Assign ASN.1 Wizard' commands.
-This view will also allow editing of the encoded field of the BER message.
+This view will also allow editing of the encoded fields of the BER message.

 ASN2XML (ASN.1 to XML translator) is a command line tool for converting BER-encoded ASN.1 data into XML form..
 Documentation for this tool is available in the asn2xmlManual.html file in the doc subdirectory of this installation